timescale/wikistream/README.md

 This package assumes that you're accessing a PostgreSQL database on your local machine that already has the TimescaleDB extension installed and enabled.
 [TimescaleDB Docker Image](https://hub.docker.com/r/timescale/timescaledb/)

+If you're looking for some one stop shopping you can use [`timescale/wikistream-docker`](https://github.com/timescale/wikistream) to spin up TimescaleDB, Grafana and Wikistream all at once.

 It also assumes that said database has a user `postgres` with a password of `password`.
 If you're using the aforementioned Docker image to setup TimescaleDB you can set the password with an environment variable:

 ```